-Capital gains tax (CGT) with respect to property continues to apply regardless of whether you are resident, or non-resident, for tax purposes - but non-residents have not been able to claim the 50% tax discount, which normally applies to assets held for more than 12 months, since May 2012.
-Relatively recent changes have also removed access to the main residence CGT exemption for expats, except in some very narrow circumstances, and we address this discriminatory change in more detail below.
+Capital gains tax (CGT) with respect to property continues to apply regardless of whether you are resident, or non-resident, for tax purposes - but non-residents have not been able to claim the 50% CGT discount, which normally applies to assets held for more than 12 months, since May 2012.
+Relatively recent changes have also removed access to the main residence CGT exemption for expats, except in some very narrow circumstances, and we address this discriminatory provision in more detail below.

 Review any current mortgage to ensure that it is competitive.
-This is quite easy to do while resident in Australia - but slightly harder in practice once you are living overseas, particularly when it comes to refinancing investment loans or if you intend to be self employed.
-As a result many, if not most, Australian expats have "old" and unnecessarily expensive mortgages.
+This is easily done while resident in Australia - but slightly harder in practice once you are living overseas, particularly when it comes to refinancing investment loans or if you are going to be self-employed overseas.
+Many, if not most, Australian expats have "old" and unnecessarily expensive mortgages.
 Whether any value attaches to refinancing your property typically only involves a short discussion with our mortgage broker - no fees apply and access is available to almost all loans in the Australian mortgage market.